 - While logged into Postmark, select the Sender Signatures tab

-- Select the Authentication link on the domain you want to add the custom Return-Path domain on
+- Select the DNS Settings link on the domain you want to add the custom Return-Path domain on

 - Navigate to the heading Set up a custom Return-Path and enter in your alias you used in your CNAME record you added to your DNS